faenrandir/a_careful_examination/documents/book_of_mormon/response_to_lds_living_article_evidence_support_the_book_of_mormon.md

 Halfway through the parable, the Jacob 5 author shifts from a focus on *the olive tree* to a focus on *the whole vineyard* (in Jacob 5:41).
 As Curt van den Heuvel has pointed out "the break appears at the same point that the Book of Mormon quotes a passage from Isaiah."
 From then on, the the author of Jacob 5 "refers exclusively to the 'fruit of the vineyard', apparently forgetting that vineyards yield grapes, not olives." (source: Curt van den Heuvel, [here](http://mormonthink.com/book-of-mormon-problems.htm#Bible), and [here](https://exploringmormonism.com/jacob-5-why-vinyards-and-olives/)).

 In addition, Joseph grew up in a farming community and was undoubtedly familiar with apple cultivation and grafting, which is similar to that described for olive trees.

 ### Steel

 Gordon writes that early critics scoffed at the idea that steel would have existed when Nephi mentions breaking his bow of "fine steel".
 Later, Gordon reports, archaeologists found "that various combinations of iron and steel existed near Jerusalem as early as 600 B.C."
 This is clearly a win for viewing the Book of Mormon as an ancient record.  [edit: It's possible that these were not actually steel swords, as originally presumed by some apologists.
-See [this analysis](https://www.reddit.com/r/exmormon/comments/7r2fs5/this_is_why_lds_believing_mormons_struggle_when/)].
+See [this analysis](https://www.reddit.com/r/exmormon/comments/7r2fs5/this_is_why_lds_believing_mormons_struggle_when/) which suggests that the original claim may have been baseless].
 However, other mentions of steel in the Book of Mormon run counter to available archaeological evidence.

-Steel is mentioned five times in the Book of Mormon (Ether 7:9, 1 Ne 4:9, 1 Ne 16:18, 2 Ne 5:15 and Jar 1:8).
-The discovery of steel being used in the ancient Middle East makes 1 Ne 4:9 and 1 Ne 16:18 historically plausible in that regard.
+Steel is mentioned five times in the Book of Mormon (Ether 7:9, 1 Nephi 4:9, 1 Nephi 16:18, 2 Nephi 5:15 and Jar 1:8).
+The discovery of steel being used in the ancient Middle East makes 1 Nephi 4:9 and 1 Nephi 16:18 historically plausible in that regard.
 However, we have two references to the Nephites in the new world working in steel---and they exist 180 years apart:

-> 2Ne 5:15 - "work in all manner of wood, and of iron, and of copper, and of brass, and of steel, and of gold, and of silver, and of precious ores" (~580 BC)
+> 2 Nephi 5:15 - "work in all manner of wood, and of iron, and of copper, and of brass, and of steel, and of gold, and of silver, and of precious ores" (~580 BC)

 And again: